-First visual you see in Marudhu is of casting of billhook, indicating clearly this is full and full a fight movie with lots of blood.
-It turned out to be true, in fact there is nothing else in the film other than fight scenes.
+After a reasonable comedy in Aambala (2015) and a well-narrated film like Paayum Puli (2015) I was expecting good cinemas from Vishal, but he has disappointed with Marudhu (2016), and I haven’t seen Kathakali (2016).
+The first visual you see in Marudhu is of the casting of billhook, indicating clearly this is a full and full fight movie with lots of blood.
+It turned out to be accurate, in fact, there is nothing else in the film other than fight scenes.
 Vishal has really developed his psyche very well and doesn’t hide it in the film.

+The actress Kulappulli Leela who plays Vishal‘s grandma (Appathaa) is the film’s star, she has delivered a brilliant grounded performance.
 Nothing more to say about the movie other than that it had more sickles, hooks and blood for my liking.